DKProject/DKPlugins-Documentation/projects/home/docs/dkcoins/plugin-usage/commands/general-commands.md

 * `<system>` The system to migrate (DKCoinsLegacy, EssentialsX, etc.)

-Import coins from older dkcoins version or other economy systems.
+Import coins from another coin system to DKCoins

 ***